aiopsoctopus/leap-close-review-skill/sample-output.md

    unreversed.
 Recommend confirming whether this should reverse or reflects an ongoing liability.
 2. Undocumented transaction — Office & Admin, $4,200 on 8/19/26 — no description or memo.
    Recommend confirming classification and business purpose before close.
-3. Aged receivable — Koch Inc (Employer Plan), $14,750 outstanding 109 days.
+3. Aged receivable — United Airlines (Employer Plan), $14,750 outstanding 109 days.
 Recommend
    confirming whether this is a collection issue, a TPA processing delay, or a data entry error.

 🟡 REVIEW RECOMMENDED — plausible explanation, confirm before closing